-- Ensure that fuel lines are not pinched or can potentially be damaged when installed between body and frame - · Fuel lines must be routed and secured without dips or sags - There must be easy access to filter(s) and fill cap - The tank vent may not obstructed - · Added accessories (heaters, generators) cannot introduce air into system - Fuel tank must be located so that the full level is not above cylinder head - "Ultra-Low Sulfur Fuel Only" labels must be present on the dash and fuel fill - Modification of the pressure side secondary filter and plumbing is not allowed without engine manufacturer approval - Body installation of fuel tank or routing of lines must not cause significant increase in fuel temperature - Fuel hoses shall meet or exceed OEM supplied hose material construction specifications
+- Ensure that fuel lines are not pinched or can potentially be damaged when installed between body and frame. - Fuel lines must be routed and secured without dips or sags, and properly secured to prevent damage. - There must be easy access to filter(s) and fill cap. - The tank vent may not obstruct. - Added accessories (heaters, generators) cannot introduce air into system. - Fuel tank must be located so that the fuel level is not above cylinder head. - · "Ultra-Low Sulfur Fuel Only" labels must be present on the dash and fuel fill. - Modification of the pressure side secondary filter and plumbing is not allowed without engine manufacturer approval. - Body installation of fuel tank or routing of lines must not cause significant increase in fuel temperature. - Fuel hoses shall meet or exceed OEM supplied hose material construction specifications. - Care must be taken that fuel lines do not route against other components. - Formed nylon fuel lines with quick-connects are installed underneath the cab and hood along the frame rail.
+Behind the cab from the fuel tee to tanks are wirebraid-reinforced rubber lines.
+Supply and return fittings are poka-yoked to prevent incorrect assembly.